CS234319/safot/Material/Tutorials/sml/declarations.md

 * `val` declaration binds a name to a value
 * names are not variables!
 * a name can not be used to change its value (actually a constant)
-    - did we say that names are not variables?
-* Name can be reused for another purpose
+* a name can be reused for another purpose
   - by scoping rules
-  - by hiding a name in an outer scope,
+  - by hiding a name in an outer scope
-  - but, also, by redefinitions to the REPL...
+  - by redefinitions to the REPL...

 ```sml
 val pi = "pi";